ncclabsustech/Chinese_reading_task_eeg_processing/data_preprocessing/README.md

 ICA015: This component may be temporally related to electrocardiographic artifacts, as it exhibits characteristic maxima at the edges of the scalp.

 ![](https://github.com/ncclabsustech/Chinese_reading_task_eeg_processing/blob/main/image/ica_015.png)

+## Data Alignment

+Here we offer the script `align_eeg_with_sentence.py` to get the EEG  and its aligned texts and text embeddings.
+You just need to assign the three parameters: